-Students already accepted into the QUEST program will be registered for EDUC 1108 Seminar in Professional Practice I: The Teacher’s Role in School & Community (3 credits).
+Students already accepted into the QUEST program will be registered for EDUC1108 Seminar in Professional Practice I: The Teacher's Role in School and community (3 credits).
 Students who place into developmental courses may be required to delay entrance into QUEST until completing developmental courses.
-If you are interested in QUEST but have not yet spoken to the QUEST Coordinator, please contact Dr. Miriam Singer at 201-692-2853 or through email at Miriam_singer@fdu.edu.
+If you are interested in QUEST but have not yet spoken to the QUEST Coordinator, please contact Dr. Kathryn Spence at 201-692-2863 or through email at Kathryn_spence@fdu.edu.

-I took the placement test for math and placed into MATH 1105: College Algebra.
+I took the placement assessment for math and placed into MATH 1105: College Algebra.
 Does that class count towards graduation?

 College Algebra is considered to be a lower math than Precalculus and therefore will not carry credit toward graduation and will be considered excess credit.

 Why am I not registered for General Physics I if it is part of my requirements?

 If you place in Precalculus or higher as determined by the placement assessment, you will be registered for General Physics I and its lab.
 If you placed below Precalculus, you will be registered for an alternate required course.